 Starting 2022, we extended scope of our strategy to cover entire value chain.
-We have merged manufacturing strategy and supply chain strategy which was otherwise running parallel to have one holistic comprehensive value chain strategy with a vision to make India a preferred global value chain partner.
+We have merged manufacturing strategy and supply chain strategy which was otherwise running parallel to have one holistic comprehensive value chain based learning model.
+This hands-on learning model strategy with a vision to make India a preferred global value helps to understand the concepts in a better way and improvement potentials are identified quickly and thereby chain partner. actions are completed swiftly.